-Dwell Time represents a powerful metric for security teams to use in today's cyber threat landscape to assess the entire operational process of your security program from architecture to engineering to operations and Incident Response.
-Dwell Time is also a transparent measure to assess how well your team, or the services of a service provider, prevents, detects and neutralizes threats.
+Dwell time represents a powerful metric for security teams to use in today's cyberthreat landscape to assess the entire operational process of your security program from architecture to engineering to operations and incident response.
+Dwell time is also a transparent measure to assess how well your team, or the services of a service provider, prevents, detects, and neutralizes threats.

-No other measure is as comprehensive or meaningful for organizations today than Dwell Time.
-Regardless of whether your organizations has an established in-house security program or you leverage a managed service provider, you should be assessing the performance of your security program by this measure.
+No other measure is as comprehensive or meaningful for organizations today than dwell time.
+Regardless of whether your organizations have an established in-house security program or you leverage a managed service provider, you should be assessing the performance of your security program by this measure.